-John Goodwin Lyman, born in Biddeford, Maine in 1886, was a pioneering figure in Canadian art, whose journey from the conservative landscapes of his upbringing to the vibrant avant-garde of Paris and back again to Montreal shaped a career marked by both controversy and innovation.
+John Goodwin Lyman (Sept 29, 1886-May 26,1976), born in Biddeford, Maine, was a pioneering figure in Canadian art, whose journey from the conservative landscapes of his upbringing to the vibrant avant-garde of Paris and back again to Montreal shaped a career marked by both controversy and innovation.

 In 1910, Lyman married Corrine St. Pierre, embarking on a period of extensive travel throughout Europe, punctuated by exhibitions that garnered both acclaim and controversy.
 Despite his Fauvist-inspired works being met with disdain in his native Quebec, Lyman persisted, spending nearly three decades in exile across France, Spain, and North Africa.